About Us

 Our Mission

-We created the Homesmiths as a way to provide additional income to our family while having a place to record and share the things we’ve done that have worked, the things that haven’t, and to remind ourselves of why we are doing this in the first place.
+We created the Homesmiths as a way to record and share the things we’ve done that have worked, the things that haven’t, and to remind ourselves of why we started this journey in the first place.

 Sincerely,